Plantar heel pain

 Plantar heel pain affects up to 10% of adults and is especially common in men and women over the age of 40.
 It is very common in people who stand, walk or jog for prolonged periods of time.

-Research has found that your general health and lifestyle can have an effect on how healthy the tissue is.
-For example having a high BMI and being diabetic, especially type 2, increased the likelihood of having plantar heel pain.
+Research has found that your general health and lifestyle can influence how healthy the tissue is.
+For example, having a high body mass index (BMI) and being diabetic, especially type 2, increased the likelihood of having plantar heel pain.

 I have been told I have a heel spur, is that what is causing the pain?

-It is known that in the general population 1 in 10 people have heel spurs, however only a small number of these people (5%) of these have plantar heel pain.
-Therefore we cannot say there is a direct link between plantar heel pain and heel spurs.
+It is known that in the general population 1 in 10 people have heel spurs, however only a small number of these people (5%) have plantar heel pain.
+Therefore, we cannot say there is a direct link between plantar heel pain and heel spurs.
 In fact, orthopaedic surgeons will not remove heel spurs anymore as it was found not to help with patients’ pain.

 Physiotherapy